biocore/calour/installation-pc.md

 pip install git+git://github.com/biocore/calour.git
 ```

-If if fails, it probably means you don't have git commands installed.
+If it fails, it probably means you don't have git commands installed.
 Do the following:
 Get git for windows from: [https://git-for-windows.github.io/](https://git-for-windows.github.io/)

 (use windows default console)